ComputerNetworks-UFRGS/SCRIBE/README.md

 ##### Step #2: Install FWS

-Follow installation instructions from the FWS repository, as described in link below https://github.com/rafaelhribeiro/fws-export#installation
+Follow installation instructions from the FWS repository, as described in the following link https://github.com/rafaelhribeiro/fws-export#installation

 ##### Step #3: Clone this repo